david0178418/ai-stuff/README.md

 # Just a test of AI stuff.

 This project is just incrementally learning how to leverage AI.
-In this case, the script is provided a project directory and a prompt.
+In this case, the script is provided a javascript project directory and a prompt.
 The AI is provided some simple tools (`gitCommitHistory`, `ls`, `grep`, and `getFile`) to attempt to answer questions about the prompt.

 ## Requirements